astrorama/PhosphorosDoc/source/install.rst

 Linux
 =====

-We support CentOS7 and Fedora 22 with RPM packages.
+We support CentOS7 and Fedora 22 installations with RPM packages.

 CentOS7